Bourbon Reforms: Trade and the economy

 Tobacco proved to be a successful crop after state monopolies were expanded.
-Also, many of the colonies began to produce an abundance of resources, which became vital to many European powers and the British colonies in North America and the Caribbean despite the fact that most of this trade was considered contraband since it was not carried on Spanish ships.
+Also, many of the colonies began to produce an abundance of resources, which became increasingly important to other European colonial powers along with the Thirteen Colonies and British West Indies despite the fact that most of this trade was considered contraband since it was not carried on Spanish ships.
 Most of the Bourbon kings tried to outlaw this trade through various programs like increasing the customs receipts, with little avail.

 An examination of Bourbon intervention in the Peruvian tobacco industry from the mid-18th century to the beginning of the 19th century helps reveal a little more about the nature of the Bourbon administration and its relationship to monopoly policies.
 Although it is widely accepted that Bourbon officials were effective in the extraction of rents, these conclusions are largely based analysis of fiscal results without a direct connection drawn between monopoly policies and the outcomes of those policies.
 The overall evolution of monopoly policies suggests that the Bourbons were, in fact, quite aware of organizational problems that plague hierarchies, and that they had a solid understanding of the importance of transaction costs for the sustenance of bureaucracy.
 This is evidenced in the design of the factory system, which helped vertically integrate much of the market and also helped reduce costs associated with controlling illegal markets.
 The closing of tobacco factories and similarly perceived ‘failures’ at the end of the 18th century should be read with an understanding of the limitations of the political economy of colonialism and in light of policy changes in Madrid that happened in the context of a tumultuous Europe.
 Monopoly policies were relaxed in areas where the most conflict arose in response to such policies.

 Merchants in Cadiz benefited enormously as a result of these changes.
 Much wealth accumulated in the hands of the already wealthy peninsular Spaniards.
 Creole merchants, on the other hand, saw much of their profit decrease with the demolition of monopolies.
 However, these criollo merchants did not necessarily lose out.
 Many of them simply shifted their investments to mining, especially in New Spain.

 Within New Spain, economic reforms aimed to not just increase revenue, but also to make the Crown essential in the local economy.
 José de Gálvez, the visitador generál in New Spain and later Minister of the Indies, implemented labor regulation through his "Regulation on Wage and Peonage" (1769).
 This decree specified wages for free labor workers and set conditions for contract fulfillment and circumstances such as debt repayment.
 Under the Bourbons, the further systematization of wages impacted the lower economic classes directly and created the organization within society that the Spanish needed for greater economic success and control.